f00f-nyc/cityhall-dotnet/README.txt

  asyncSettings.Logout(); - To be called when the session is over.

- asyncSettings.get()- This should be the way to retrieve a value.
+ asyncSettings.Get()- This should be the most common way to retrieve a
-     To get the value of '/some_app/value1', use: await asyncSettings.get("/some_app/value1");
+     value.
+To get the value of '/some_app/value1', use: string value = await asyncSettings.Get("/some_app/value1");

 In case you need synchronous operations, the entire API is duplicated:

  using CityHall.Synchronous;
  var syncSettings = Settings(url, user, password);
- syncSettings.get("/some_app/value1");
+ string value = syncSettings.Get("/some_app/value1");

 You may also switch between them by using: